getify/You-Dont-Know-JS/async & performance/ch4.md

 ## Generator Concurrency

-We talked about this earlier in the chapter, but one last detail to call out explicitly about generators is that there's no restriction whatsoever that prevents more than one generator (instance) from running concurrently (aka "at the same time").
+As we discussed in both Chapter 1 and earlier in this chapter, two simultaneously running "processes" can cooperatively interleave their operations, and many times this can *yield* (pun intended) very powerful asynchrony expressions.

-As we discussed in Chapter 1 at length, two simultaneously running "processes" can cooperatively interleave their operations, and many times this can *yield* (pun intended) very powerful asynchrony expressions.
-It should then be no big surprise that we can do exactly that with generators.
+Frankly, our earlier examples of concurrency interleaving of multiple generators showed how to make it really confusing.
+But we hinted that there's places where this capability is quite useful.

 Recall a scenario we looked at in Chapter 1, where two different simultaneous Ajax response handlers needed to coordinate with each other to make sure that the data communication was not a race condition.
-We slotted the responses like this:
+We slotted the responses into the `res` array like this:

 ```js
 function response(data) {